Data Driven Customer Experience

 “Simply put, dynamic pricing is a strategy in which product prices continuously adjust, sometimes in a matter of minutes, in response to real-time supply and demand.”
 Jawad Khan, Business.com

-In addition to an IP address, data can tell you what device the customer is using to access your website and what that potentially says about the customer.
+In addition to an IP address, data can tell you what device the customer is using to access your website and what that potentially says about the eCommerce customer journey.
 Orbitz, for example, found that Mac users spent about 30% more on a hotel than Windows users.
 This led them to advertise more expensive listings to Mac users as opposed to Windows users.

 Past customer activity has also led some businesses to scale their pricing.
 Airlines, for example, infamously charge their frequent fliers more for the same flight.
 Typically, customers who fly more often do so because of business, which means that airlines can charge them more because it’s more likely that the flight isn’t optional for those customers.